framework-one/framework-one.github.io/source/documentation/3.5/cfml-and-clojure.markdown

 functional programming language it favors immutable data structures and higher order functions (map, filter, reduce, etc) which makes programs easy to reason about and it also makes concurrent programming pretty easy.
 No more thread safety issues!

+Although Clojure can be compiled to JVM bytecode and deployed as a JAR or WAR file, it can also be treated like a dynamic scripting language and compiled on-the-fly to JVM bytecode, just like CFML, giving you that very fast edit-reload-test cycle that you're used to with CFML.
+In fact, if you use the REPL (Read-Eval-Print-Loop) you can pretty much reduce that to just edit-test since Clojure code is compiled as you type it in and can be evaluated immediately.

 And because I was still writing a lot of CFML back then, I figured out an easy way to allow you, as a CFML developer, to load and run Clojure code within your CFML application.
 That functionality has been available via the standalone [cfmljure library](https://github.com/framework-one/cfmljure) for several years (since September 2010), and it has become core